Conference Agenda

 University of Helsinki, Finland

-This study estimates the elasticity of taxable income (ETI) for the highest 1% of earned income individuals, utilizing a change in taxation in 2013, when a new top tax bracket was added to the earned income tax scale in Finland.
-There are not yet many estimates for the top income elasticity in the literature, even though their response is crucial in determining the income-maximizing level of personal income taxation.
-This study contributes to the top income ETI literature by employing a triple differences-in-differences method comparing changes in income within the same income groups for different time periods.
-The results, derived from a two-year estimation period, suggest that the ETI for top earners may be higher than shown in the previous population estimates.
-This finding is primarily driven by individuals experiencing fewer labour market frictions, such as those who have changed employer or have multiple employers during the studied period.
+This paper estimates the elasticity of taxable income (ETI) for the highest 1% labour-income earning individuals, utilizing a change in taxation in 2013, when a new top tax bracket was added to the earned income tax schedule in Finland.
+There are not many estimates for the top income elasticity in the literature, even though their response is crucial in determining the income-maximizing level of top income taxation.
+This study contributes to the top income ETI literature by employing a triple-differences method comparing changes in income within the same income groups for different time periods.
+The results suggest that the ETI for top earners (0.5) may be higher than found in the previous population estimates.
+This finding is primarily driven by individuals experiencing fewer labour market frictions, such as those who have changed employer or have had multiple employers during the studied period.

 Varjonen-Ollus-Behavioural Effects of a Top Marginal Income Tax Rate Increase-294.pdf